 This Macgyvering gene is likely passed down from his mom and dad.
 After Hudson’s birth, Mom Peggy and Dad John were advised by doctors to turn their infant son over to the state of Maryland and “just go home.”
 The Hudsons did go home—but with their newborn son in their arms.
 They were intent on raising him like any other child.

 “When I was born, my parents were told by the doctors that I would never be able to sit on my own, go to school, or even live a ‘normal’ life.
-However, I saw myself just like any other child learning how to do daily tasks like talking, reading, writing,
+However, I saw myself just like any other child learning how to do daily tasks like talking, reading, writing, and moving about.”

 Before long, Hudson was adapting, improvising, and overcoming, though he didn’t realize he was doing any of that.
 For Hudson, he was simply living.